Methods for pitch analysis in contemporary popular music: phenomenological analysis of Primaal's commercial works: Analytical methods and process

-Signal analyses in this study incorporate equal-loudness-contour weighting, recognizing that humans are not equally sensitive to all frequencies \citep{fletcher1933loudness}.
-Various models exist that weight the power spectrum to reflect perception (\citealt{fletcher1933loudness,robinson1956re}; \citealt[p.~7]{skovenborg2004evaluation}).
-One such model is ISO226:2023 \citep{iso2262023}.
-We apply the ISO226:2023 50-phon equal-loudness contour before spectral analysis to produce results that better reflect what listeners actually hear.
+Because our goal is to remain close to the perceived primary text, we apply equal-loudness-contour weighting, recognising that humans are not equally sensitive to all frequencies \citep{fletcher1933loudness}.
+Various models exist that weight the power spectrum to reflect perception \citep{skovenborg2004evaluation}; we use the ISO~226:2023 50-phon equal-loudness contour \citep{iso2262023} before spectral analysis.